brianhigh/research-computing/lab/regex.md

 popular languages will know what you mean when you provide them with a "regular expression" in the right context.

-* Regular expressions are (almost) universally supported for match/replace.
+* Regular expressions are (almost) universally supported for pattern matching.

 The regular expression "syntax" is a nearly universal way to represent text patterns symbolically in order to match text for use with search and